michellejkim99/carbon-footprint-public/README.md

 # carbon-footprint
-Project created for ER131 at UC Berkeley.
+Project created for ERG131 at UC Berkeley and finalized Spring 2021.

-In collaboration with Jun Kang, Michelle Kim, Henry Hao.
+In collaboration with Henry Hao, Jun Kang, Michelle Kim, and Vincent Lao.

 See FinalProject.ipynb for the abstract, objective, and other details.